-For ${\mathrm{300~GeV} \leq p_{T,jet}\leq \mathrm{400~GeV}}$, Fig.~\ref{fig:double-ratioR-300-400} (left panel) shows the predictions by the different combination of energy loss models.
-We observe a consistent trend for all three models, i.e. (MATTER + LBT), (MATTER + MARTINI, and (MATTER + AdS/CFT).
-The results are within the uncertainty limits.
-The trend predicted by all three modular combinations with a different low-virtuality handling model is pretty similar to a considerable extent.
-This also indicates that the energy loss of the partons in the intermediate ${p_{T}}$ range throughout the various jet cone sizes is comparable among LBT, MARTINI, and AdS/CFT.
+For ${\mathrm{300~GeV} \leq p_{T}^{jet} \leq \mathrm{400~GeV}}$ interval, Fig.~\ref{fig:double-ratioR-300-400} (left panel) shows the predictions by the different combination of energy loss models.
+However, we note that there is only one measurement done by the CMS~\cite{CMS:2021vui} in this ${p_{T}}$ interval, i.e., for $R$ = 0.3.
+All three models exhibit a consistent and nearly identical trend, i.e., (MATTER + LBT), (MATTER + AdS/CFT), and (MATTER + MARTINI), each predicting a minimal enhancement in the double ratio and showing good agreement with the data.
+This also indicates that the energy loss of the partons throughout the various jet cone sizes is comparable among LBT, MARTINI, and AdS/CFT.